What Is... Cliff Clavin?: Production

 Dan O'Shannon and Tom Anderson co-wrote "What Is...
 Cliff Clavin?", and Andy Ackerman directed the episode.
-Bernard Kuby portrays Earl, a bar patron in the cold opening returning to Cheers for the first time since he moved to Alaska in the 1960s and explaining the bar's interior differences between 1960s and 1980s, with only Norm remaining unchanged.
+Bernard Kuby portrays Earl, a bar patron in the cold opening returning to Cheers for the first time since he moved to Alaska in the 1960s and explaining the bar's interior differences between the 1960s and 1980s, with only Norm remaining unchanged.
 Jeopardy! announcer Johnny Gilbert also made a guest appearance as himself announcing the game show.
-William A. Porter portrays one of Jeopardy! contestants, Milford Reynolds, a doctor of neurosurgery.
-Audrey Lowell portrays another contestant, Agnes Borsic, a lawyer who eventually becomes the top winner after Cliff wagered and then lost all of his winnings.
+William A. Porter portrays one of the Jeopardy! contestants, Milford Reynolds, a doctor of neurosurgery.
+Audrey Lowell portrays the other contestant, Agnes Borsic, a lawyer who eventually becomes the top winner after Cliff wagered and then lost all of his winnings.
 Peter Schreiner and Steven Rotblatt are credited for their background appearances.

 Reception

 General Norman Schwarzkopf said this was the funniest episode of Cheers.
 Don Leighton from Superior Telegram called this episode the greatest and said the Final Jeopardy! moment was hilarious.
 Jeffrey Robinson from DVD Talk said the concept of the episode was a riot.
 Hot Springs Village Voice called Cliff's Final Jeopardy! moment a classic example of his mishaps caused by his own "know-it-all nature".
-Andrew Razeghi, in his book Hope, called this episode "one of the most memorable episodes" of Cheers, found Cliff's response to the Final Jeopardy! clue neither right nor wrong and an example of divergent thinking, and called Cliff a poster child of Joy Paul Guilford.
-Former Jeopardy! contestant Ken Jennings, in his book Brainiac, noted that Jeopardy!-related sitcom episodes had become common at the time.
+Andrew Razeghi, in his book Hope, called this episode "one of the most memorable episodes" of Cheers, found Cliff's response to the Final Jeopardy! clue neither right nor wrong and an example of divergent thinking, and called Cliff a poster child for Joy Paul Guilford.
+Former Jeopardy! contestant turned host Ken Jennings, in his book Brainiac, noted that Jeopardy!-related sitcom episodes had become common at the time.

 In popular culture

+One of the earliest references to this Cheers episode within the Jeopardy! show itself happened just a few months later on the May 18, 1990, airing of the final round of the Jeopardy!
+College Championship, taped on April 22 for season six.
+Soon-to-be champion Michael Thayer of Rutgers University bet $0 and wrote "Who was someone I never met?" as his response in Final Jeopardy.
+When the contestants' wagers and responses were revealed, Alex Trebek noted the connection with his comment, "Michael, looks like you were watching that episode of Cheers."

 On the first episode of Jeopardy! season 31, which aired on September 15, 2014, Jeopardy! champion Elizabeth Williams echoed Cliff Clavin's answer in her response to the Final Jeopardy clue.
 Williams's $600 wager combined with her opponents' incorrect responses allowed Williams to triumph that day, nonetheless.

-The question categories from the first round of the game Cliff Clavin played in ("Civil Servants", "Stamps from Around The World", "Mothers and Sons", "Beer", "Bar Trivia", "Celibacy", described in the episode by Woody as "Mr. Clavin's Dream Board") were used as categories in the Double Jeopardy! round of a Jeopardy! game played on May 10, 2005, during the 2005 Ultimate Tournament of Champions.
+The question categories from the first round of the game Cliff Clavin played in ("Civil Servants", "Stamps from Around The World", "Mothers and Sons", "Beer", "Bar Trivia", "Celibacy", described in the episode by Woody Boyd (Woody Harrelson) as "Mr. Clavin's Dream Board") were used as categories in the Double Jeopardy! round of a Jeopardy! game played on May 10, 2005, during the 2005 Ultimate Tournament of Champions.